Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description adds no extra meaning beyond the schema; parameters are clearly defined in the schema.
+Schema description coverage is 100%, with each parameter adequately documented.
+The description adds no additional meaning beyond the schema, which meets the baseline expectation.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.